 Diversity and Inclusion (D&I) has generally been acknowledged by most organizations as a component of the workplace, but it has not always been a priority.
 Until recently, leaders traditionally focused on D&I when it made sense for their organization, location, or employee base; or was a requirement from a governing institution.
 2020 was a game-changer related to not only D&I but additionally to equity and belonging.
-It is no longer acceptable to simply get a measure of D&I—actions and progress must be taken at the organizational, leader/manager, team, and individual levels.
+It is no longer acceptable to simply get a measure of D&I — actions and progress must be taken at the organizational, leader or manager, team, and individual levels.
 With this rise of visibility, organizations must address the broader construct of diversity, equity, inclusion, and belonging (DEIB) both internally and externally.

 Most organizations don’t have a foundational perspective in place to guide leadership in this journey, so how can leadership create a model and process that encompasses each aspect of DEIB?
 While many leaders recognize the importance of DEIB, most are uncertain of how to make progress.